Siteation/magento2-storeinfo/README.md

 ### Get StoreInfo in your own Template blocks.

-First get the viewModal in your template, using the following sample;
+First get the viewModel in your template, using the following sample;

 <details open><summary>Hyva - Sample Phtml file head</summary>